grafana/grafana-cloud-migration-snapshot/README.md

 ## Disclaimer

-This library is used to support the Grafana Cloud Migration feature.
+This library is used to support the Grafana Cloud Migration Assistant feature.
 It is subject to change without warning.

 ## License